Harper’s HR powers Phillies past Padres, into World Series

 Harper hoped the homer set the stage for other highlights on deck in the next couple of weeks.

-“We’ve got four more,” the two-time NL MVP told the fans during an on-field celebration, and they roared again.
+”We’ve got four more,” Harper told the fans during an on-field celebration, and they roared again.

 The lefty-swinging Harper connected off a righty – the Padres had left-handed closer Josh Hader warming in the bullpen, but didn’t bring him in.